ankitha-rhemani/demo-cms-localnews-website/README.md

 Authentication and storage are simplified for learning purposes
 JSON files included are sample / sanitized data
 No real user data is stored

+## Content Disclaimer
+The news content included in this repository consists of AI-generated summaries used solely for demonstration purposes in an academic project.
+The content does not represent real-time reporting or original journalism.
+User credentials and content included are sample data used to showcase CMS functionality.